Chief Advocacy Officer & Head of External Affairs

 Greg spent four years as the personal aide to Virginia Governor George Allen, then logged seven years in various congressional House leadership roles, including the Ways and Means Committee, the House Majority Leader, and the House Republican Conference.

 Greg is a graduate of The College of William & Mary where he earned his degree in Public Policy.
 He is also a Sorensen Fellow at the University of Virginia – a program dedicated to ethics and public policy.
-He lives in Alexandria with his wife and son.
+He currently lives in Alexandria with his wife, Laura, and their two children.